O-Minimal Invariants for Discrete-Time Dynamical Systems: Introduction

 \section{Introduction}

-This paper is concerned with the existence and algorithmic synthesis of suitable \emph{invariants} for linear loops, or equivalently for discrete-time linear dynamical systems.
+This paper is concerned with the existence and algorithmic synthesis of suitable \emph{invariants} for discrete-time linear dynamical systems.
 Invariants are one of the most fundamental and useful notions in the quantitative sciences, and within computer science play a central r\^ole in areas such as program analysis and verification, abstract interpretation, static analysis, and theorem proving.
 To this day, automated invariant synthesis remains a topic of active research; see, e.g., \cite{KCBR18}, and particularly Sec.~8 therein.

 In program analysis, invariants are often invaluable tools enabling one to establish various properties of interest.
-Our focus here is on simple linear loops, of following form:
+Our focus here is on simple linear loops, of the following form:

 where $x$ is a $d$-dimensional column vector of variables, $s$ is a $d$-dimensional vector of integer, rational, or real numbers, $A \in \mathbb{Q}^{d \times d}$ is a square rational matrix of dimension $d$, and $F \subseteq \mathbb{R}^d$ represents the halting condition.